maxfleck/comment-deep-eyring-architecture/README.md

 ### Model

-the best perfoming model can be found in train30 and is the one shown in our comment paper with good overall metrics:
+the best perfoming model can be found in train30 and is the one shown in our comment paper.

+We want to point out the following Technical NOTES:

+- SAGE Pooling leads to best model performance on most train/test/val splits
+- GraphConv Pooling leads to lower variance between train/test/val splits i.e. might be easier to train
+- when trained on MD features:
+	- eyring parameters may vary for different temperatures because they are informed about the state points via MD features
+	- ...but not about temperature directly
+	- MD features might be noisy which could propagate into the predictions and/or favor overfitting
+- atom features seem to play a minor role when system information is available in the form of MD features

+The overall RMSD and R2 metrics are good:

 ![](train30/_pub.png)